-This is the HOM Design Chimera, made by Jerry Hom and it may be the most underrated Balisong knives for flippers and EDC nerds alike!!!
+This is the HOM Design Chimera, made by Jerry Hom and it may be the most underrated balisong for flippers and EDC nerds alike!
 Here's why we think this knife is one of the best.

 Part 1 - HOM Chimera Specifications

 The Chimera is a pretty unique and well equipped balisong.
 The MSRP of the Chimera was $390 for the standard, $410 for the Plus and $450 for the Premium.

 The Chimera is 10.5” (26.67 cm) long when open and 5.75” (14.605 cm) when closed, with the blade being 4.75” (12.065 cm) in length.
 It weighs 4.9 oz (138.9g) with the latch and stock spacers.

 The blade is made of ⅛” S35VN steel stock and comes from the factory with an honestly terrifyingly sharp blade.
 The blade is simple but effective with a rather interesting shaped zen nipple, which was designed to avoid pinching while flipping and was inspired by BaliBallistic.

 This bali has precision tuned hardened steel bushings and runs on phosphor-bronze washers.